-- A. TCSP licensees may carry out any CDD measure by means of an authorized institution, a licensed corporation, an authorized insurer, an appointed insurance agent or an authorized insurance broker.
+- A. TCSP licensees may carry out any CDD measure by means of a financial institution that is an authorized institution, a licensed corporation, an authorized insurer, a licensed individual insurance agent, licensed insurance agency or licensed insurance broker company.46

-- B. TCSP licensees may also carry out any CDD measure by means of the following categories of intermediaries in Hong Kong:
+- B. TCSP licensees may also carry out any CDD measure by means of the following categories of intermediaries47 in Hong Kong, provided that such intermediaries are able to satisfy the TCSP licensee that they have adequate procedures in place to prevent ML/TF and are required to comply with the requirements set out in Schedule 2 to the AMLO with respect to customers48:

 - (a) an accounting professional;

 - (b) an estate agent;

 - (c) a legal professional; and

 - (d) a TCSP licensee.